johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     Stand back *Lorde*, because "we'll never be *royals*".
-No seriously, this entry is so similar to Lorde it hurts - but it's not a bad thing, because Loic is excellent.
-If only the UK's entry could be as bold and brave as Belgium's.
+No seriously, this entry is so similar to Lorde it hurts - but it’s not a bad thing, because Loic is excellent.
+If only the UK’s entry could be as bold and brave as Belgium's.
 One to watch.
 And he was a product of The Voice in Belgium; *hint, hint, BBC*.

 - country: "Netherlands"
   emoji: "🇳🇱"